Meet the school’s wonderful staff!

 The first thing that drew me to Rolvenden was the CREATE core values.
 These embody all the attributes I believe make great learners and I try and instill them in my class wherever possible.
 I love the small school community we have at Rolvenden and really feel we can make a big difference to all children by knowing each child personally.
 I have been lucky enough to see my first couple of classes leave the school now and each year I am incredibly proud of the progress they have made.
 It is wonderful helping them become the best version of themselves.

 I have a particular interest in Maths and PE and hope to spread the enthusiasm for these subjects in particular through the school.

 For me, the best part of the day is feeding off the positive energy the children bring to their learning.

 Family Liaison Officer (FLO)

-I started at Rolvenden in 2016 and have taught Year 1 and 2 for the past year and a half.
+I started at Rolvenden in 2016 and have taught Year 1 and 2 for the duration of my time at this lovely school.
 I enjoy a practical approach to teaching as I feel it helps the children remember their learning with more excitement and enthusiasm.
 I readily encourage the children’s creativity and independence to allow their own ideas to shine through their work.

 As an artistic person myself I like to give the children opportunities through art, drama, D&T, creative writing and practical science to explore their skills.
 We always take a hands-on approach in maths to ensure each and every child knows how to handle their work with confidence.